NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/FlashingCertificate/Generate.rst

 .. note::

-    The default lifetime for device certificates is 30 year.
+    The default lifetime for device certificates is 30 years.
     Run ``node cli create-device-cert --help`` to learn how to customize the lifetime.

 .. body_end